WaveBeans/wavebeans/docs/user/http/readme.md

 If for any reason using `@Serializable` doesn't work for you, you can develop your own serializer and register it for your class.

-Let's consider having a simple class `B` whic has only one field:
+Let's consider having a simple class `B` which has only one field:

 ```kotlin
 data class B(val v: String)
 ```

 The serialization routine is defined as per [`kotlinx.serialization documentation`](https://github.com/Kotlin/kotlinx.serialization).
-Two methods are required to be implemented: `descriptor` and `serialize()`, `deserialize()` is not used so it is up to you to implement it if you need it for any other purpose.
+Two methods are required to be implemented: `descriptor` and `serialize()`, `deserialize()` is not used, so it is up to you to implement it if you need it for any other purpose.

 ```kotlin
 class BSerializer : KSerializer<B> {